Clevatess

-Clevatess, full title Clevatess: Majū no Ō to Akago to Shikabane no Yūsha (クレバテス−魔獣の王と赤子と屍の勇者−, Kurebatesu: Majū no Ō to Akago to Shikabane no Yūsha), is a Japanese manga series written and illustrated by Yūji Iwahara.
+Clevatess, full title Clevatess: The King of Dark Beasts, the Baby, and the Undead Hero (クレバテス−魔獣の王と赤子と屍の勇者−, Kurebatesu: Majū no Ō to Akago to Shikabane no Yūsha), is a Japanese manga series written and illustrated by Yūji Iwahara.
 It began serialization on Line Digital Frontier's Line Manga service in August 2020 and is also serialized on Media Factory's Comic Alive+ website since April 2024.

 An anime television series adaptation produced by Lay-duce aired from July to September 2025.
-A second season has been announced.
+A second season premiered on July 2026.

 Premise

-After killing a group of heroes and destroying an entire kingdom as revenge for attacking his lands, one of the Four Beast Kings, Clevatess, takes in a baby belonging to the kingdom's royal family.
-He then resurrects one of the heroes, Alicia Glenfall, whom he enslaves so she can help him take care of the baby while hoping to examine humanity more closely.
+After defeating a group of heroes and destroying an entire kingdom as revenge for attacking his lands, one of the Four Beast Kings, Clevatess, takes in a baby belonging to the kingdom's royal family.
+He resurrects and enslaves a hero, Alicia Glenfall, so she can help him take care of the baby while hoping to examine humanity more closely.
+Before long, they find themselves at war against Vorden, another one of the Four Beast Kings.